agarciamontoro/agarciamontoro.github.io/_posts/2017-08-25-gsoc-final-thoughts.md

 * [Add padding to all vectors in FitData and its children.](https://github.com/root-project/root/pull/896)

 The classes storing the data in the fitting algorithms ---`FitData`, `BinData` and `UnBinData`--- play an important role in the vectorization.
-In order to ease the vectorization of the algorithms, this PR add padding to all coordinate, data and error vectors in these classes, assuring the length of the vectors is a multiple of the `SIMD` vector size.
+In order to ease the vectorization of the algorithms, this PR adds padding to every vector in these classes: the ones storing the coordinates, the data and the errors; assuring the length of the vectors is a multiple of the `SIMD` vector size.

 ### What Is Left To Do?

-The unmerged PRs should be finished and merged; in particular: the bug stopping the first PR to be merged should be fixed, the remaining functions in `TMath` should be vectorized and the failing test of the third PR should be inspected and the bug causing it should be fixed.
+After GSoC finishes, the ROOT developers may want to complete some of the work I started during the summer that did not get merged before the final evaluation.
+In particular, the unmerged PRs should be finished and merged: the bug stopping the first PR to be merged should be fixed, the remaining functions in `TMath` should be vectorized and the failing test of the third PR should be inspected and the bug causing it should be fixed.
 The last PR can be merged without further work.

 # Detailed Final Report

-Ok, so now that you have an overall idea of my summer work, I will describe with details the what, the how and the why of the lines of code written through these months.
+Ok, so now that you have an overall idea of my summer work, I will describe with details and decisions behind the lines of code written through these months.

 ## Previous State of ROOT

 Before GSoC17, ROOT had a good set of interfaces for fitting data; see, for example, the section [5.
 Fitting Histograms](https://root.cern.ch/root/htmldoc/guides/users-guide/ROOTUsersGuide.html#fitting-histograms) of the *User's Guide* to make an idea of what ROOT can do for you.
 However, these interfaces were tied to a specific base type; namely, they worked only with `double`s.
 Furthermore, the code was first designed to serve as a set of serial algorithms, and parallelization was not taken into account.

-Some work has been done before the programme in order to generalize these interfaces and add the possibility to use other types and other execution policies.
+Considerable work has been done before the programme in order to generalize these interfaces and add the possibility to use other types and other execution policies.
 See, for example, the [`struct Evaluate`]((https://github.com/root-project/root/blob/master/math/mathcore/inc/Fit/FitUtil.h#L370)) in `FitUtil.h`, where the evaluations of `Chi2`, `LogLikelihood` and `PoissonLikelihood` functions were adapted to have vectorized and parallelized versions.

-However, a lot of work in this direction needed to be done, and my summer has mainly focused in providing the possibility to evaluate the `Chi2`, `LogLikelihood` and `PoissonLikelihood` **gradient** functions.
+However, a lot more work in this direction needed to be done, and my summer has mainly focused on providing the possibility to evaluate vectorized and parallelized vrsions of `Chi2`, `LogLikelihood` and `PoissonLikelihood` **gradient** functions.

 ## Using The New Code